scp756-221/course-site/docs/a6/page.md

 ## Using CSIL/MPCS lab

 For students unable to access AWS' GPU instances, the CSIL/MPCS labs are available.
-However, the capacity is limited (36 workstations in total) and you must also schedule the GPU access (as it is a device useable by only one workstation user at a time).
+However, the capacity is limited (36 workstations in total) and you must also schedule the GPU access (as the GPU is a device useable by only one workstation user at a time).

 To access the MPCS lab, refer to the guide [here](https://www.sfu.ca/computing/about/support/csil/mpcs-workstations.html).
 Additional details for the lab's equipment is [here](https://www.sfu.ca/computing/about/support/csil/hardware.html).

 Note the table at the bottom of the first link above.
 You can use only the first group (`blu9402-XNN.csil.sfu.ca`) for this assignment.
 Pick three workstations across the four blocks and create aliases inside your `~/.ssh/config` to work with them.
-For each chosen workstation, create an entry using the appropriate template and substituting as required (look for `XNN` and `your-sfu-id`):
+For each chosen workstation, create an entry using the template below and substituting as required (look for `XNN` and `your-sfu-id`):

 ~~~
 # SECB 1010: blu9402-XNN.csil.sfu.ca